Internet, Web, and Other E-Issues

 A. For hyphenated e-constructions, we agree:

-So far, it has proved impossible to send e-mail without some form of electricity.
+So far, it has proved impossible to read an e-book without some form of electricity.

-E-mail is ubiquitous enough that in several years people may simply call it “mail.”
+E-books are ubiquitous enough that in several years people may simply call them “books.”

 For a proper name, however, we leave things alone: eBay is always eBay, even at the beginning of a sentence.